Established in 1941,

 When we speak, we're listened to.

-pitch in on beautification projects, keep one another informed, protect against crime, gain emergency preparedness skills, and the list goes on.
+Why?
+Decision makers know our residents care and stay engaged.
+We pitch in on beautification projects, keep one another informed, protect against crime, gain emergency preparedness skills, and the list goes on.
 And we vote.

 We count on your voluntary dues

-association does on behalf of YOU, to make our neighborhood special, inviting, welcoming and FABULOUS.
+Our dues, which are completely voluntary, begin at only $35 for an entire calendar year.
+MANY pay more because of the value they get from having a strong, vocal association working on their bahalf.
+Help keep us strong: Visit the PPNA Projects tab to see how we engage to make our neighborhood special, inviting, welcoming and FABULOUS.
 We can only do it with your support.
 Our dues year begins January 1, and all memberships expire on December 31.
 Keep your dues current so you don't miss out on important information.

 How to pay dues: two options